Market researchers collect and analyse data and information to help their clients make informed political, social and economic decisions

 • sociology.

-Degrees in marketing, English and languages are also useful but a variety of degrees are often accepted by employers.
+Degrees in marketing, English and languages are also useful, but a variety of degrees are often accepted by employers.

 For specialist industrial market research posts, a degree in a specific subject linked to the industry, such as engineering or science, may be useful.
-For some posts, an understanding and knowledge of specialist statistical software may give candidates an edge.
+For some posts, an understanding and knowledge of specialist statistical software may give you an edge.

 Skills

-You'll need to show:
+You'll need to have:

-• good analytical and numerical skills
+• analytical and numerical skills

 • accuracy and attention to detail

-• the ability to use initiative
+• the ability to use your initiative

 • excellent organisational skills

-• business awareness
+• business and commercial awareness

-• creativity and problem-solving skills
+• problem-solving skills

 • teamwork and negotiation skills